comses/miracle/elm/README.md

 ### Elm front end JS for the miracle project

+### Testing

+- Run `./elm-deploy` in this directory.
+This will create a js file in the `django/miracle/core/templates/includes` directory.

 ### Setup

 * Install nodejs and npm, e.g., sudo apt-get install npm